18F/handbook/_pages/policies/employee-resources-policies/performance-management.md

 ### Supervisors’ Lounge Question and Answer Sessions

 These sessions will feature a demo showing how to incorporate organizational measures into the performance plan.
 Both sessions will go over the same content, so Supervisors can attend either one.
+The links below lead to OLU where you can sign up for a session:

 [Thursday, October 3rd, 1-2pm EST](https://hcm03.ns2cloud.com/sf/learning?destUrl=https%3a%2f%2fgsa%2dhcm03%2ens2cloud%2ecom%2flearning%2fuser%2fdeeplink%5fredirect%2ejsp%3flinkId%3dSCHEDULED%5fOFFERING%5fDETAILS%26scheduleID%3d394131%26fromSF%3dY&company=GSAHCM03)